srknkcn/rke2-with-ansible/README.md

 # rke2-with-ansible

-Setup RKE2 cluster within minutes with only one command. rancher &amp; kube-vip setup included with "3 master" and "0 to N worker" nodes
+Setup Kubernetes RKE2 cluster within minutes with only one command. rancher &amp; kube-vip setup included with "3 master" and "0 to N worker" nodes

 This project supports the following guest operating systems: